bnclabs/gosettings/README.md

 [![Coverage Status](https://coveralls.io/repos/prataprc/gosettings/badge.png?branch=master&service=github)](https://coveralls.io/github/prataprc/gosettings?branch=master)
 [![GoDoc](https://godoc.org/github.com/prataprc/gosettings?status.png)](https://godoc.org/github.com/prataprc/gosettings)

-* Build components, libraries and applications that are easy to configure.
-* Easy to learn and easy to use settings for your applications.
+* Easy to learn and easy to use settings for your libraries and applications.
 * Settings object is represented as ``map[string]interface{}`` object.
-* Settings can be marshalled to JSON or unmarshalled from JSON.
+* Settings can be marshalled to JSON or un-marshalled from JSON.
-* Possible to add more formats for marshalling and unmarshalling settings.
+* Possible to add more formats for marshalling and un-marshalling settings.
 * All methods exported on settings object are immutable, except ``Mixin``.

 Settings as Key value pairs
 ---------------------------

-Golang map is the chosen structure to pass settings, hold them within components and interpret them when ever it is needed.
+Golang map is the chosen structure for passing around settings, holding them within components and interpret them when/where ever it is needed.
 To create new settings object:

 ```go
     setts := make(Settings)